About Pituitary Tumors

-The majority of pituitary tumors are noncancerous and will never cause symptoms or be diagnosed.
-However, some people may have tumors that produce more than the normal amount of hormones, which triggers endocrine symptoms.
-These lesions are called “secreting.”
-Some pituitary tumors grow large enough to compress the visual apparatus and are often discovered due to visual complaints.
-Pituitary tumors can occur at any age and to anyone, but older adults and people who have a family history of certain hereditary conditions, including multiple endocrine neoplasia type I (MEN I), have a greater risk of developing them.
+The majority of pituitary tumors are noncancerous and may never cause symptoms or be diagnosed.
+However, some people may have tumors that produce more than the normal amount of hormones, which triggers endocrine symptoms – these lesions are called “secreting.”
+Some pituitary tumors grow large enough to compress the visual center of the brain and are often discovered due to visual-related symptoms.
+Pituitary tumors can occur at any age and to anyone.
+Older adults and people who have a family history of certain hereditary conditions, including multiple endocrine neoplasia type I (MEN I), have a greater risk of developing pituitary tumors.

 Large pituitary tumors that put pressure on the pituitary gland and surrounding structures may trigger:

 - Nausea and vomiting

 - Problems smelling